sagnik/inkscape-svg-processing/README.md

 To see the application, clone the above mentioned repository and follow the directions there.

-To see the **big picture** see http://personal.psu.edu/szr163/hassan/hassan-Figure-2.html
+For the **big picture** see http://personal.psu.edu/szr163/hassan/hassan-Figure-2.html
 ###TODO

 More README to follow, possibly a wiki.